-- Currency risk (residual):

-This is the risk that investment currencies lose value against the reference currency of the portfolio, the euro.
-Depending on the direction of the UCITS' trades, a fall (in the case of a purchase) or a rise (in the case of a sale) in the value of a currency against the euro may lead to a fall in the net asset value.
+Currency risk (residual): this is the risk that investment currencies may lose value against the reference currency of the portfolio, the euro.
+In the event of a drop in the value of a currency against the euro, the net asset value may also fall.

-Counterparty risk: The UCI uses temporary purchases and sales of securities and/or OTC derivative contracts, including total return swaps.
-These transactions, entered into with a counterparty, expose the UCI to the risk of the counterparty defaulting and/or not executing the swap, which may have a significant impact on the UCI's net asset value.
+Counterparty risk: The UCITS uses temporary purchases and sales of securities and/or OTC derivative contracts, including total return swaps.
+These transactions, entered into with a counterparty, expose the UCITS to a risk of the counterparty defaulting and/or not executing the swap, which may have a significant impact on the UCITS' net asset value.
 This risk may not necessarily be offset by the collateral received.

-Liquidity risk linked to temporary purchases and sales of securities and/or total return swaps (TRS): The UCI may be exposed to trading difficulties or a temporary inability to trade certain securities in which the UCI invests or those received as collateral, in the event of a counterparty defaulting on temporary purchases and sales of securities and/or total return swaps (TRS).
+Liquidity risk linked to temporary purchases and sales of securities and/or total return swaps (TRS): The UCITS may be exposed to trading difficulties or a temporary inability to trade certain securities in which the UCITS invests or in those received as collateral, in the event of a counterparty defaulting on temporary purchases and sales of securities and/or total return swaps (TRS).